ScatterPrism: convergence for generative simulation and inverse problems in particle and nuclear physics: Methodology

 \paragraph{Unconditional generation network.} For generative simulation, we train an unconditional velocity network $v_\theta(x_t, t)$ that takes as input the current state $x_t$ concatenated with a Fourier embedding of $t$, autonomously mapping pure Gaussian noise into the target physics distribution.

 \paragraph{Conditional unfolding network.} For detector unfolding, we train a conditional velocity network $v_\theta(x_t, t \mid c)$ parameterized by the detector-level measurement $c$.
-The conditioning vector $c$ is processed through a learned two-layer SiLU-activated \ac{MLP} and concatenated alongside the $x_t$ state and time embedding.
-During inference, this condition $c$ is held constant throughout the entire \ac{ODE} integration, allowing the network to deterministically recover particle-level kinematics from localized, smeared observations.
+In this context, $c$ explicitly encodes the resolution-degraded kinematic observables---specifically, the Gaussian-smeared spatial momenta of the $\pi^\pm$ tracks representing finite instrumental precision.
+This approach is conceptually analogous to conditional invertible-network unfolding~\cite{backesUnfoldingMethodBased2024} but utilizes a simulation-free CFM objective.
+The conditioning vector $c$ is processed through a learned two-layer SiLU-activated Multi-Layer Perceptron (MLP) and concatenated alongside the $x_t$ state and time embedding.
+During inference, this condition $c$ is held constant throughout the entire ODE integration, allowing the network to deterministically recover particle-level kinematics from localized, smeared observations.

 Both variants utilize residual backbone architectures~\cite{heDeepResidualLearning2016} with SiLU activations.
-At inference, generation is performed by integrating the learned \ac{ODE} from $t=0$ to $t=1$ via an adaptive Dormand-Prince solver using deterministic paths, establishing a deterministic mapping between the prior and target distributions.
+At inference, generation is performed by integrating the learned ODE from $t=0$ to $t=1$ via an adaptive Dormand-Prince solver using deterministic paths, establishing a deterministic mapping between the prior and target distributions.
 Comprehensive hyperparameter configurations of both networks are provided in Appendix~\ref{app:hyperparameters}.